firebase-toolbelt/firebase-rules/README.md

 const { data } = require('firebase-rules/helpers/common');
 const { anyCondition } = require('firebase-rules/helpers/conditions');

+/**
-// you can retrieve your rules as an object
+ * You can retrieve your rules as an object
-// by just omitting the filename argument.
+ * by just omitting the filename argument.
+ */

 const myFirebaseRules = createRules({
   'my/path': {
     validate: anyCondition(